Nova Scotia MSI, Hospital Plans: Summary of Benefits

 - Palliative Care Drug Program: available to residents who; have a valid health card; want to live out the rest of their life (as much as possible) at either home, or with family or friends; and be assessed as having 6 months or less to live.

 - Nova Scotia Diabetes Assistance Program: this program is no longer offered to Nova Scotians.
-Note: there is a private health insurance plan called ComboPlus Starter that offers 100% coverage for test strips, pens, needles and lances, etc. Call us toll-free at 1-800-474-4474, or get instant, online quotes.
+Note: there is an insulin pump program (see below), and there is also a private health insurance plan called ComboPlus Starter that offers 100% coverage for test strips, pens, needles and lances, etc. Call us toll-free at 1-800-474-4474, or get instant, online quotes.

 – for full details please visit Nova Scotia’s Health and Wellness website –